carch-org/docs/docs/getting-started/introduction.md

 <h1>What is Carch?</h1>

-**Carch** is a simple `Bash` script designed to simplify the process of setting up an `Arch Linux` or `Fedora` system.
-With an intuitive menu interface powered by `fzf`, **Carch** makes configuring your system as easy and efficient as possible, saving you valuable time.
+Carch is a collection of Bash scripts designed to simplify the process of setting up a Linux system.
+With its simple, Rust-based TUI, Carch is easy to use and accessible for everyone.

 ## Features
 <img src="https://img.icons8.com/?size=80&id=vSx5PNyFqTTo&format=png" width="50" />

 - **Essential Package Installation**
-  *Install a variety of daily-use applications, such as file managers, browsers, text editors, and more.*
+  *Quickly install a variety of daily-use applications, such as file managers, browsers, text editors, and more.*

 - **Development Environment Setup**
-  *Easily install popular development tools like VS Code, Cursor, Vim, and Neovim, all configured for immediate use.*
+  *Easily set up popular development tools like VS Code, Cursor, Vim, and Neovim — all ready to use out of the box.*

 - **Preconfigured Configurations**
-  *Apply pre-setup configurations for key tools and applications, including:*
+  *Apply ready-made setups for key tools and applications, including:*

   - *Terminals like Kitty and Alacritty.*
   - *Neovim with custom themes and plugins.*

-  **All configurations are crafted and tested to provide a seamless experience—just select and run, and your setup is ready to go!**
+  **All configurations are crafted and tested to provide a seamless experience—just select and run, and you're good to go!**

 - **Window Manager Installation**
-  *Install and configure popular window managers like DWM, Hyprland, i3, and Sway, with more to come in future updates.*
+  *Install and configure popular window managers such as DWM, Hyprland, i3, and Sway, with more on the way in future updates.*

 ## Why Choose Carch?
 <img src="https://img.icons8.com/?size=80&id=111409&format=png" width="50" />

 - **Time-Saving**
-  *Carch’s preconfigured setups let you configure your system quickly and efficiently, without the hassle of manual installation and setup.*
+  *Carch’s prebuilt setups let you configure your system quickly and efficiently—no manual setup needed.*

 - **Stable and Reliable**
-  *Updates are only pushed after rigorous testing to ensure stability and a bug-free experience.*
+  *Every update is carefully tested to make sure the system stays stable and bug-free.*

 ## Commands Support
 <img src="https://img.icons8.com/?size=80&id=114423&format=png" width="50" />

 - **Carch Commands**
-  *A command-line interface is also included for handling various instructions and tasks.*
+  *A command-line interface is included for handling various tasks and operations with ease.*

-**With Carch, you can effortlessly handle all basic tasks and system setups.
-Feedback is always welcome, and we look forward to hearing from you!**
+**With Carch, you can effortlessly manage basic setups and system configurations.
+Feedback is always welcome — we’d love to hear from you!**